 Las Yungas Biosphere Reserve is located in northwestern Argentina, within the southernmost part of the eastern mountainous forest of the Andean Range.
 It is situated within the Argentine provinces of Salta and Jujuy.

-The Biosphere Reserve encompasses a rich diversity of landscapes from the high Andean mountain forest ecosystems, Chaco Serrano, cloud forests, subtropical low mountain jungle, montane forests, and grasslands; as well as agricultural land with sugar cane, citrus fruits, soya bean and cotton among others.
+Las Yungas Biosphere Reserve encompasses a rich diversity of landscapes from the high Andean mountain forest ecosystems, Chaco Serrano, cloud forests, subtropical low mountain jungle, montane forests and grasslands; as well as agricultural land with sugar cane, citrus fruits, soya bean and cotton among others.

 Over 33,700 inhabitants (2002), mostly farmers descendants from the Kollas culture, live in the biosphere reserve.
-Some of them in the San Andres and Finca Santiago communities have developed traditional subsistence agriculture activities, handicrafts, hunting, and timber extraction.
+Some in the San Andres and Finca Santiago communities have developed traditional subsistence agriculture activities, handicrafts, hunting and timber extraction.
 Others are working in extensive sugar cane farms and fruits industries.

-Las Yungas Biosphere Reserve expresses the mixed historic, social and cultural practices in highlands and lowlands of the region.
+Las Yungas Biosphere Reserve expresses the mixed historic, social and cultural practices in both the highlands and lowlands of the region.